Enedis-OSS/mocha-xray-reporter/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, send and email to the adress below : dsi-oscoe-enedis [ @ ] enedis.fr
+To report a vulnerability, send and email to the adress below : [dsi-oscoe-enedis@enedis.fr](mailto:dsi-oscoe-enedis@enedis.fr)

-Please report security vulnerability by providing informations listed below :
+Please report security vulnerabilities by providing information listed below :
 - Project Name (url to the project repository)
 - Id issue/Id pull request if a discussion is already existed about your vulnerability issue
 - Complete description of the security vulnerability you have found
   - Type of issue (e.g buffer overflow, SQL injection...)
   - Full path of source file(s) related to the issue
   - How to reproduce the issue
   - Impact of the issue

-You will receive a response from our mainteners as soon as possible.
-Depending on complexity, we will release a patch if your report has been accepted.
+You will receive a response from our maintainers as soon as possible.
+Depending on complexity, we will release a patch if your report has been accepted or rejected.